Scuba353/BEE/README.md

 ## To-do
 - Add a Blog to the current App where community members can post helpful information or questions.
 - Edit the Claim Properties feature to include the potential property in "My Hives" denoted as pending.
-- Make less user dependednt once an individual claims a property to reach out to the property owner.
+- Make less user dependent once an individual claims a property to reach out to the property owner.

 ## Team